Make an action conditional

 1. Add a segmented control targeting your visualization, giving it two values: Individual trend and Comparison.

-2. Add an action on the control with the following configuration:
+2. Add an action sequence on the control with the following configuration:

 ActionSelect Modify element.